How to measure the optimality of word or gesture order with respect to the principle of swap distance minimization: Optimal arrangements

 \begin{proof} We wish to find the arrangements that minimize $\averageswapdistance$.
 There are $6! = 720$ possible arrangements.
-Instead of working with arrangements, we work with total probability orders.
+Instead of working with arrangements, we work with total orders of vertices of the permutohedron.
 If there are no probability ties, there is a one-to-one correspondence between total orders and arrangements.
-In general, every total probability order may correspond to more than one arrangement.
+In general, every total order may correspond to more than one arrangement.

 The strategy of the proof consists of incrementally defining the total orders that minimize $\averageswapdistance$ until only two total orders with same $\averageswapdistance$ remain (equations \ref{eq:optimal_total_order1} and \ref{eq:optimal_total_order2}).
-The process consists of building partial orders of increasing strength until only four total orders are possible and then selecting the only partial orders that mininize $\averageswapdistance$.
+The process consists of (a) building partial orders of increasing strength until only four total orders are possible and then (b) selecting the only partial orders that minimize $\averageswapdistance$.
 The derivation follows.

-If the arrangement does not have a $\wedge$-structure, we locate a vertex with maximum probability, say $u$, and create a $\wedge$-structure formed by vertices $t$, $u$, $v$ by swapping the probabilities of a pair of vertices or two pairs of vertices following the procedure described in Theorem \ref{theo:creation_of_wedge_structure_with_1_or_2_swaps}.
+\begin{enumerate} \item {\em Creation of a $\wedge$-structure between vertices $t$, $u$ and $v$.} If the arrangement does not have a $\wedge$-structure, we locate a vertex with maximum probability, say $u$, and create a $\wedge$-structure formed by vertices $t$, $u$, $v$ by swapping the probabilities of one or two pairs of vertices following the procedure described in Theorem \ref{theo:creation_of_wedge_structure_with_1_or_2_swaps}.
 Then, without loss of generality, suppose that $u = 1$.
 Then, by the definition of the $\wedge$-structure, we have the partial order

-We consider each of the possible least likely vertices, that is $3$, $4$ or $5$.
+\item {\em Assigning the minimum probability to the eccentric vertex of $u$.} We consider each of the possible least likely vertices, that is $3$, $4$ or $5$.
 If $4$ is a least likely vertex, we are done because $d_{1,4} = 3$.
-We will show that $\averageswapdistance$ decreases if $3$ or $5$ are swapped with $4$ so that vertex 4 becomes a least likely vertex.
+We will show that $\averageswapdistance$ cannot increase if $3$ or $5$ are swapped with $4$ so that vertex 4 becomes a least likely vertex.
 If we swap 3 and 4, Property \ref{prop:increment_in_average_swap_distance_after_swap} gives that the increment in $\averageswapdistance$ after the swap is